martyromero/martyromero.github.io/_posts/2021-07-19-rest-in-peace-tully.md

 ---
 layout: post
-title: Rest in Peace Tully Rankin
+title: Rest in peace Tully Rankin
 summary: I heard the news from Jeff on Wednesday night.
 "Tully passed away".
 I felt a knot in my throat when I read his message and a my heart sank.
 The feeling took me by surprised because it had been years since I'd heard from Tully (or about him).
 category: blog
 comments: true